stacks-network/docs/src/pages/stacks-blockchain/technical-specs.md

 ## Stacking

+- Stacking works in 2 phases
+  1. Prepare phase: In this phase an "anchor block" is chosen.
+The qualifying set of addresses ("reward set") is determined based on the snapshot of the chain at the anchor block.
+Length of prepare phase is 250 blocks (overlaps with reward cycle of the previous phase).
-- Reward cycle length: 2000 BTC blocks (~2 weeks)
+  2. Reward phase: In this phase miner BTC commitments are distributed amongst the reward set.
+Reward cycle length is 2000 BTC blocks (~2 weeks).
-- Two reward addresses / block, for a total of 4000 addresses every reward cycle
+- Two reward addresses / block, for a total of 4000 addresses every reward cycle.
+The addresses are chosen using a VRF (verifiable random function), so each node can deterministically arrive at the same reward addresses for a given block.
 - Stacking threshold: 0.025% of the participating amount of STX when participation is between 25% and 100% and when participation is below 25%, the threshold level is always 0.00625 of the liquid supply of STX.
+- Delegation: An STX address can designate another address to participate in Stacking on its behalf.
+- Pooling: STX holders that individually do not meet the Stacking threshold can pool together their holdings to participate in Stacking.
+To do this, STX holders must set the (optional) reward address to the "delegate address".
+For more details, see [this reference](https://docs.blockstack.org/references/stacking-contract#delegate-stx).

 ## Accounts and Addresses